-Signifyd now identifies fraud for Tuckernuck by leveraging real-time machine learning that incorporates external 3rd party data and compares each buyer’s credentials to transactions across a database of more than 10,000 merchants globally.
+Signifyd now identifies fraud for Tuckernuck by leveraging real-time machine learning that incorporates external 3rd party data and compares each buyer’s credentials to transactions across a database of thousands of merchants globally.
 Signifyd then evaluates, approves and guarantees each legitimate order in real-time.
 The confidence of knowing their orders are protected has enabled Tuckernuck to consider expanding internationally, says Hayes.
 “I’ve been holding off until we got our fraud situation in hand.”

 “None of us were trained (in identifying online fraud) but we were finding out as we went, which is, unfortunately, all we had to rely on.
 We would sort of teach ourselves as we go.
 We’re a small and scrappy team but we just kind of relied on our gut, and research that we did among and about how to identify fraud.
 We tried to Google the addresses and see where they were going.
 A lot of times it ended up in an office park that looked industrial and not a home that would be receiving a package worth $1,000.
 We made plenty of calls…that’s also why we had to turn toward professionals to handle it for us.”